Platform Privacy Policy

 OPT OUTS AND YOUR CHOICES OVER INFORMATION WE SHARE

-You have various options to opt out of our Platform for IBA/OBA.
-Opting out does not prevent you from seeing ads; it simply means that we will no longer collect data for the purpose of IBA/OBA, and you will no longer receive ads based on your historical viewing interests, personal characteristics, consumer segments, or other information.
+You have various options to opt out of our Platform for targeted advertising.
+Opting out does not prevent you from seeing ads; it simply means that we will no longer collect data for the purpose of interest-based advertising or online behavioral advertising, and you will no longer receive ads based on your historical viewing interests, personal characteristics, consumer segments, or other information.
 You may still receive contextual ads, as described above.

-Note that different devices require separate opt-outs because each device type uses different technologies.
+Note that different devices require separate opt-outs because each device type uses different technologies, and many of the opt-out technologies available are browser- or cookie-based so they will only apply to those specific browsers or cookies.

 Your options include:

-• Because PulsePoint adheres to the DAA Self-Regulatory Principles, you can opt out of targeted advertising by participating companies (including PulsePoint) by clicking here.
+• DAA Opt Out.
+Because PulsePoint adheres to the DAA Self-Regulatory Principles, you can opt out of targeted advertising by participating companies (including PulsePoint) by clicking here

-• PulsePoint is a member of the Network Advertising Initiative (NAI), an association dedicated to responsible data collection use in advertising.
+• NAI Opt Out.
 You may also opt out of targeted advertising from PulsePoint and/or other advertising networks that are also members of the NAI.
 You may access the NAI’s opt-out tool here.

 If you are using a mobile device, your mobile device may offer settings to limit or disable mobile apps from gathering certain information.
 You should check the settings for the app and your device.
 PulsePoint honors the mobile device settings for Android and Apple iOS devices.
 To exercise this opt-out, please visit the privacy settings of your device and select “limit ad tracking” (iOS) or “opt-out of interest based ads” (Android).